 3.7 Expansion Cards

 WARNING!
-Make sure that you unplug your power supply when adding or removing expansion cards or other system components.
-Failure to do so may cause severe damage to both your motherboard and expansion cards (see 3.3 Hardware Setup Procedure for more information).
+Unplug your power supply when adding or removing expansion cards or other system components.
+Failure to do so may cause severe damage to both your motherboard and expansion cards.

 3.7.1 Expansion Card Installation Procedure